m-lab/website/_pages/bigquery_examples.md

 |----------------|
 |           74535|

-## Computing distributions of tests across users — How many users have run a certain number of tests?
+## Computing distributions of tests across users: How many users have run a certain number of tests?

-Now let's try something a bit more complex.

-Some IP addresses may have many initiated tests, while others only have a few tests.
-To assess the representation of each IP address, we can classify the IP addresses based on the number of tests they have initiated.
+Some IP addresses may have many initiated tests, while others may have only a few tests.
+To assess the representation of each IP address, we can classify the IP address based on the number of tests it has initiated.

-* The following query computes the number of NDT tests initiated by each client IP address, groups the IP addresses by the number of tests run, and returns the number of IP addresses in each group.
+* The query that follows computes the number of NDT tests initiated by each client IP address, groups the IP addresses by the number of tests run, and returns the number of IP addresses in each group.
-* The inner query calculates the number of NDT tests that each client performed.
-The query uses the `GROUP BY` clause to collapse all the rows with the same `remote_ip`.
-The [BigQuery Query Reference][15] describes the `GROUP BY` command.
+* The inner query (in parentheses beginning with the second SELECT statement) calculates the number of NDT tests that each client performed.
+The query uses the GROUP BY clause to collapse all the rows with the same remote IP address.
+The [BigQuery Query Reference](https://cloud.google.com/bigquery/docs/query-reference#groupby){:target="_blank"} describes the `GROUP BY` command.
-* The outer query transforms the results of the inner query by bucketing each client by the number of tests it performed, then calculating the number of clients in each bucket.
+* The outer query transforms the results of the inner query by grouping each client according to the number of tests it performed, and then calculating the number of clients in each bucket.

 ~~~sql
 SELECT